dagrawa2/gdnn_code/README.md

 [![Paper](https://img.shields.io/badge/paper-arXiv%3A2303.04614-B31B1B.svg)](https://arxiv.org/abs/2303.04614)

-# Densely Connected G-Invariant Deep Neural Networks with Signed Permutation Representations
+# Densely Connected *G*-Invariant Deep Neural Networks with Signed Permutation Representations
 Devanshu Agrawal & James Ostrowski [arXiv:2303.04614](https://arxiv.org/abs/2303.04614)

 ### Abstract

-We introduce and investigate, for finite groups G, G-invariant deep neural network (G-DNN) architectures with ReLU activation that are densely connected-- i.e., include all possible skip connections.
+We introduce and investigate, for finite groups *G*, *G*-invariant deep neural network (*G*-DNN) architectures with ReLU activation that are densely connected-- i.e., include all possible skip connections.
-In contrast to other G-invariant architectures in the literature, the preactivations of theG-DNNs presented here are able to transform by *signed* permutation representations (signed perm-reps) of G.
+In contrast to other *G*-invariant architectures in the literature, the preactivations of the*G*-DNNs presented here are able to transform by *signed* permutation representations (signed perm-reps) of G.
-Moreover, the individual layers of the G-DNNs are not required to be G-equivariant; instead, the preactivations are constrained to be G-equivariant functions of the network input in a way that couples weights across all layers.
+Moreover, the individual layers of the *G*-DNNs are not required to be *G*-equivariant; instead, the preactivations are constrained to be *G*-equivariant functions of the network input in a way that couples weights across all layers.
-The result is a richer family of G-invariant architectures never seen previously.
+The result is a richer family of *G*-invariant architectures never seen previously.
-We derive an efficient implementation of G-DNNs after a reparameterization of weights, as well as necessary and sufficient conditions for an architecture to be "admissible"-- i.e., nondegenerate and inequivalent to smaller architectures.
+We derive an efficient implementation of *G*-DNNs after a reparameterization of weights, as well as necessary and sufficient conditions for an architecture to be "admissible"-- i.e., nondegenerate and inequivalent to smaller architectures.
-We include code that allows a user to build a G-DNN interactively layer-by-layer, with the final architecture guaranteed to be admissible.
+We include code that allows a user to build a *G*-DNN interactively layer-by-layer, with the final architecture guaranteed to be admissible.
+We show that there are far more admissible $G$-DNN architectures than those accessible with the "concatenated ReLU" activation function from the literature.
-Finally, we apply G-DNNs to two example problems -- (1) multiplication in \{-1, 1\} (with theoretical guarantees) and (2) 3D object classification --
+Finally, we apply *G*-DNNs to two example problems -- (1) multiplication in \{-1, 1\} (with theoretical guarantees) and (2) 3D object classification --
 finding that the inclusion of signed perm-reps significantly boosts predictive performance compared to baselines with only ordinary (i.e., unsigned) perm-reps.